| |

 years old he managed to learn to swim.
 Today, the power of his swimming skills

 is the reflection of my influential swimming lessons.
-When

 he heard, that his new brother was born, he was overjoyed, when I revealed the